alexpana/kreativity-ui/README.md

 - Added card layout which only displays one of the child widgets, resized to match the parent.
 - Added support for tooltips
 - Abstracted libgdx, so different backends can be implemented
+- Added KrTimer and support for registering update listeners

 #### [0.1.0] - 2016-03-20
 - Added KrListView together with a Qt inspired abstract item model and selection model